flexstack-apps/fiber-server/README.md

 3. Run `mise trust` to trust the project's `.mise.toml` file.
 This will allow mise to manage the project's tool versions and environment variables.

-### Setup the project

-1. Clone the repository
-1. Run `mise install` to install the project tool dependencies
-1. Run `mise run setup` to setup the project
-1. Run `mise run` to start the server in development mode

 ### Scripts

 We use `mise` as our [task runner](https://mise.jdx.dev/tasks/running-tasks.html).